Skwala dry - Bitterroot 4/29 - Rambl'n Cowboy

 Blackfoot: The flows remain stable on the Blackfoot.
 If your looking for good numbers of dry fly eats then skip it.
 If you want to catch some nice fish underneath and have the river to yourself, then it’s a great option.
 Tandem nymphs under an indicator will produce.
+There are a few bugs around and the afternoon might provide a few dry fly eats.
 A large stone nymph for your weight fly followed by a prince or SJW should do just fine.
 Streamers on a tip fished slow will work too.

 Fly Patterns:Girdle bugs, db Stones.
 SJWs, general beadheads, Glo bugs, buggers / streamers

 Lower Clark Fork: The flows have flattenned out from the small bump and things are stable.
 The sun and wind are not your friend.
 Look for calm cloudy conditions for optimal dry fly fishing.
 Tandem nymphs with a stone and a smaller beadhead attractor or sjw will get some fish.
 Streamers on a tip……mid sized in the olive and black flavor should get some grabs.
 Fish’m slow.
 Look for March browns, bwos, skwala, & grey drakes to give you an afternoon dry fly window.
 Especially if it’s calm and cloudy.
 The fish are still somewhat consentrated in certain areas so if you find them try to get a few before you move.

 Fly Patterns:Girdle bugs, Double bead rubber legs, prince nymphs, fb p-tails, SJWs, buggers / streamers, purple haze chutes, p-tail cripples, foam skwala stuff.